 It is important to remember to still handle this with grace and understand that not all situations are scams.
 Most birth parents are very well-meaning and will feel their own sense of guilt for letting prospective adoptive parents down by choosing to parent.
 Scams do happen but that shouldn’t be a label given to every failed adoption or birth parent who chooses not to place.

-It is important that prospective adoptive parents understand that birth parents have the right to change their mind.
+Prospective adoptive parents must understand that birth parents have the right to change their minds.
 It is okay to feel, and it is okay to be upset.
 However, we have to handle failed adoptions with a level of grace.
 Anger at birth parents, name-calling, accusations, or acting out in any way will not change the situation.
 It will only make things worse.
 While it is okay to feel and to grieve, understand that failed adoptions are a risk that comes with adoption.
 If a birth parent chooses to parent, it is not fair to place blame or guilt.

 Give It Time

 Many people will have advice for you on what to do after a failed adoption.
 A lot of that advice may be something to the effect of “dust yourself off and try again.”
 However, it’s not always that easy.
 Failed adoption for adoptive parents is very much a loss.
 It’s okay to feel that way, and it’s okay to recognize that even if you are joyful for the birth parents.
 If you experience a failed adoption, take all the time you need before deciding whether or not you would like to proceed with the adoption.
 Many do proceed and move on to the next steps, however, many become worried about failed adoption happening again.